About Us & Our Core Values

 Extended School Provision

-Mission Statement
+Mission Statement and Core Values

 In our school we nurture helpful hands, a thoughtful mind and a kind heart so we are safe and successful learners.